 - Encourage discussion of the risks or dangers of potential solutions, including ways of reducing or dealing with those risks (see “Risk Management Plan”).

 - Suggest role-playing, in which each stakeholder of the issue is identified and team members take on the identities of these stakeholders in a discussion.

 Note: This is a good technique to use during a second-chance meeting.
 Choose the stakeholder proxies in the previous meeting, giving them a chance to think (or ask the stakeholders about) their presumed positions.

 - Consider moving new members onto the team, especially ones known for independent thinking.

 - Make sure team members continue their skills training, both technical and interpersonal, especially outside of the company.

-- If there is a team leader, the leader should make an effort to keep his or her opinions quiet and react neutrally in the early part of the discussion on a given issue.
+- If there is a team leader, the leader should make an effort to keep their opinions quiet and react neutrally in the early part of the discussion on a given issue.
 This will reduce any pressure felt by team members to conform to the leader’s thinking.
-The leader should also redouble efforts to let the team make decisions he or she does not agree with.
+The leader should also redouble efforts to let the team make decisions the leader does not agree with.

 Full citations for the footnotes are here.

 Neck & Manz 1994.

 List based on Manz & Sims 1992.